-It is standard procedure to observe, review, inspect and monitor staff work while in progress and when completed to ensure the proper use of materials and equipment, workmanship,

-- that regulations and codes are followed, schedules are met, and that the work is performed according to plan. - Training, instruction and assistance is provided to ensure assignments are completed accurately and efficiently. - Completed work orders to ensure work is completed timely and that staff is working efficiently. - Comments from faculty, staff, students and visitors express great appreciation and support of the work performed on campus by the Facilities Services Department.
+- It is standard procedure to observe, review, inspect and monitor staff work while in progress and when completed to ensure the proper use of materials and equipment, workmanship, that regulations and codes are followed, schedules are met, and that the work is performed according to plan. - Training, instruction and assistance is provided to ensure assignments are completed accurately and efficiently. - Completed work orders to ensure work is completed timely and that staff is working efficiently. - Comments from faculty, staff, students and visitors express great appreciation and support of the work performed on campus by the Facilities Services Department.
 The comments are often unsolicited.
-These comments are expressed at the All Campus Meeting and throughout the year by the campus.